The Immersive Artist

 Developed by Rome-based studio Visioni (which has previously created blockbuster immersive exhibitions based on the work of Van Gogh and Vermeer), The Rooted Nomad is a 40-minute sequence of animated elements – horses, dancers, deities, musicians, peasants – drawn from Husain’s paintings and drawings, which evoke the artist’s long journey from rural poverty to international recognition.
 “One can vividly imagine Husain himself brimming with excitement, experimenting, observing and delighting in the interplay of light, motion and sound, as though each projection were an extension of his creative and curious mind,” says Karode.

 The show was first presented at the Venice Biennale in 2024 (70 years on from Husain’s first participation in 1954), and ArtReview magazine called it “an expertly handled experience, with some breathtaking moments”.
 In Venice, the immersive element was shown alongside a selection of the artist’s paintings.
-The Qatar show is restricted to the immersive presentation – with no paintings – but has added resonance given Husain’s close connections to the country.
+The Qatar show which runs to 7 February, is restricted to the immersive presentation – with no paintings – but has added resonance given Husain’s close connections to the country.
 “Doha had profound personal and artistic significance for MF Husain, making this presentation especially meaningful,” says KNMA’s founder and chairperson Kiran Nadar.
 “The project deepens the dialogue between India and Qatar, and preserves a legacy that inspires generations.”

 For those who may never have encountered the work of MF Husain, The Rooted Nomad offers a compelling introduction.
 For long-time admirers it provides an opportunity to rediscover the artist anew in a form that transcends silent canvases hung on walls, presenting an experience that is more kinetic and representative of the artist’s colourful life.